-4. Further guidance on the hydraulic design of surface drainage components including appropriate hydraulic roughness values can be found in the Chapters 3 and 24 of the CIRIA SuDS Manual.
+4. Further guidance on the hydraulic design of surface drainage components, including appropriate hydraulic roughness values can be found in Chapters 3 and 24 of the CIRIA Report C753 The SuDS Manual'.

-5. Guidance on the hydraulic design of infiltration drainage components can be found in the Chapter 25 of the CIRIA SuDS Manual.
+5. Guidance on the hydraulic design of infiltration drainage components can be found in Chapter 25 of the CIRIA Report C753 'The SuDS Manual'.

-6. The infiltration potential of the soil and subsoil used in the hydraulic design of infiltration components should be confirmed by geo-technical tests taking account of the variation of groundwater conditions throughout the year.
-Guidance on this can be found in Chapter 25 of the CIRIA SuDS Manual.
+6. The infiltration potential of the soil and subsoil used in the hydraulic design of infiltration components should be confirmed by geo-technical tests, taking account of the seasonal variation in groundwater conditions.
+Guidance on this can be found in Chapter 25 of the CIRIA Report C753 'The SuDS Manual'.
 The highest groundwater level should be at least 1m below the base of the proposed infiltration component.
-A completed copy of the infiltration potential checklist (CIRIA SuDS Manual Table B.6) should be submitted with the S104 Application.
+A completed copy of the infiltration potential checklist (CIRIA 'The SuDS Manual' Table B.6) should be submitted with the S104 Application.

-7. On sloping sites the impact of the infiltration on neighbouring land should be taken into account.
+7. On sloping sites, the impact of the infiltration on neighbouring land should be taken into account.

-C6.4 Underground drainage components
+C6.4 Underground Drainage Components

-1. Underground drainage systems include piped sewers and drains and underground attenuation storage tanks.
+1. Underground drainage systems include piped sewers and drains, and underground attenuation storage tanks.

-2. The roughness value $(k_s)$ for surface water sewer and lateral drain pipe design should be 0.6 mm.
+2. The Colebrook-White hydraulic roughness value (k_s) for surface water sewer and lateral drain pipe design should be 0.6 mm.